-Our experimental results for three network datasets with large numbers of NATs, IP-in-IP tunnels, and MPLS tunnels demonstrate that APT is scalable to large networks, such as, ISP networks and large-scale datacenter infrastructures.
-We experimented and found that APT recovers quickly from network changes including link/box status change, addition/removal of a NAT or tunnel, and rule updates.
+Our experimental results for the two provide cone datasets with very large numbers of routers, ports, rules, and tunnels demonstrate that APT is scalable to large networks, such as, ISP networks and large-scale datacenter infrastructures.
+We also experimented and found that APT recovers quickly from network changes including link/box status change, addition/removal of a NAT or tunnel, and rule updates.